DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/support/FAQ/index.rst

 Supported Operating Systems?
 --------------------------------------------------------------

-Windows.
+We currently support Windows operating system.

 Supported APIs?
 --------------------------------------------------------------

-In what format can files be saved?
+What formats can files be saved?
 --------------------------------------------------------------

 The camera configuration can be saved and exported as a ``.cfg`` file; Point clouds can be saved as ``.pcd`` files.